Frequently Asked Questions (FAQs)

 Why is convalescent plasma being investigated to treat COVID-19?

 There is currently no approved treatment for COVID-19.
 Convalescent plasma is being investigated for the treatment of COVID-19 because there is some information gained from prior scientific studies to suggest it might help individuals recover from COVID-19.
-Further investigation is still necessary to determine if convalescent plasma might shorten the duration of illness, reduce morbidity, or prevent death associated with COVID-19.
+Additionally, current studies conducted in patients with severe to life threatening COVID-19 is showing promise in reducing the duration of illness, severity of illness , or prevent death associated with COVID-19.

 Who should I contact if I want to donate my plasma?